drjohnharvardduke/drjohnharvardduke.github.io/index.md

 My specialty lies in **Psychological Testing**.
 I received advanced training in this area during my Two-Year Post-Doctoral Training Program at the Menninger Clinic.
 Only four Ph.D. level psychologists were chosen for this Post-Doctoral Fellowship from an applicant pool that was both national and international.
 The Mayo Clinic in Rochester, MN was founded in 1892 by a father and sons to excel in physical medicine.
 The Menninger Clinic was founded in 1919 in Topeka, KS by a father and sons to excel in mental and emotional health.
 Karl A. Menninger, M.D. hired David Rapaport, Ph.D. from Hungary to head up Psychological Testing.
 From this a famous tradition emerged wherein many psychologists were trained to become experts in Psychological Testing.
 I am one such alumnus.

+I can be contacted via email or via [linkedin](https://www.linkedin.com/in/john-stewart-mcgovern-a108937/).